NaveenS96/dragonborn/CONFIGURATION.md

 When enabling any optional tweaks, make sure they are always loaded BEFORE realisticwatertwo.esp in your load order.
 See the alternate start section for an example of this.

-## Optional Content
-**As a warning.
-The optional content has not been tested nearly as heavily as the rest of the list as not everyone has it enabled.
-Support will be limited if you enable any of the optional content as its more difficult to account for them.
-If you are at all worried about stability, do NOT enable any.**

 ### Widescreen

 I have included the necessary mods to enable widescreen UI support.
 If you play on a widescreen monitor, this can be enabled in the optional mods section.